lsst/lsst/README.md

         software stack.
 This is the directory where the loadLSST scripts are found.

-     *  sets the LSST_PKGROOT and (if not already set) the EUPS_PKGROOT environment variables.
-The latter is used by "eups distrib" for retrieving and installing new product packages.
-If EUPS_PKGROOT is not already set, it is set to the value of $LSST_PKGROOT

      *  sets the LSST_PKGS environment variable to the platform-specific subdirectory of $LSST_HOME where LSST packages are installed.